Meet Our Presenters

 Why Join FODMAP Institute?

-Global course with expert presenters – The FODMAP Institute is headed by a team of nine registered FODMAP dietitians and gastroenterologists who are globally recognised.
+Global course with expert presenters – The FODMAP Institute is headed by a team of nine registered FODMAP nutritionists and gastroenterologists who are globally recognised.

-Free continuing professional development – Take our free course and earn continuing professional development course credits, enhancing your expertise and staying up-to-date with FODMAP research and practice.
+• Continuing professional development – Invest in our course and earn continuing professional development course credits, enhancing your expertise and staying up to date with FODMAP research and practice.

 FODMAPs certificate – Upon completing our FODMAP course, receive a certificate demonstrating your proficiency in understanding and implementing FODMAPs for effective patient care.